-- The research project that serves as the basis for the thesis work is of good quality and reasonable scope; - Adequate resources are provided during the programme; - Follow-ups of the programme, including a pre-examination, are carried out according to the regulations; - Public defence of the thesis and/or the licentiate seminar are prepared and carried out according to regulations; - He/she takes part in continuing professional development in supervision methodology by e.g. taking courses offered at SLU.
+- the research project that serves as the basis for the thesis work is of good quality and reasonable scope; - adequate resources are provided during the programme; - follow-ups of the programme, including a pre-examination, are carried out according to the regulations; - public defence of the thesis and/or licentiate seminar are prepared and carried out according to regulations; - they take part in continued professional development regarding supervision methodology by taking courses offered at e.g. SLU.